 Clockify is a cloud-based time tracker that allows users to not only track their time worked, but also log their time spent on particular projects.
 If your business is in an industry where billable hours need to be tracked, this can come in handy.

 Clockify has a free plan for time tracking that includes access for unlimited users, unlimited projects, unlimited reports, customer support, apps and integrations.
 Free time and attendance options like this are a great way for small businesses to save money, but they often have significant limitations.
-Read about the pros and cons of free timeclocks to see if this option is right for you, or learn more about this particular software in our full review of Clockify.
+Read about this particular software in our full review of Clockify.

 If your employees have variable schedules, consider using When I Work.
 This service is well suited for retail or restaurant employees with frequently changing shifts and unique scheduling needs.
 Read our full When I Work review to see if it fits your business’s needs.